annaesvensson/yellow-language/README.md

 <p align="center"><img src="language-screenshot.png?raw=true" alt="Screenshot"></p>

-## How to install a website
+## How to install a translation

-Installing is unzipping one file and you are ready to go.
-First the installer checks whether all requirements have been met, for example whether your web server is working properly.
-Then the installer offers you to create a user account and helps you with setting up your website.
-Select what you want to do and click `Install`.
-After the installer has done its work it will delete itself.
-[Learn more about installation](https://datenstrom.se/yellow/help/how-to-get-started).
+[Select language](https://github.com/annaesvensson/yellow-language/tree/main/translations), download and copy it into your `system/extensions` folder.
+[Learn more about extensions](https://github.com/annaesvensson/yellow-update).

 ## How to make a translation